paularmstrong/onerepo/docs/src/content/docs/custom-commands.md

 oneRepo includes advanced child process spawning via the [`run`](/docs/core/api/#run) and [`batch`](/docs/core/api/#batch) functions.
 These async functions work like Node.js [`child_process.spawn`](https://nodejs.org/docs/latest-v18.x/api/child_process.html#child_processspawncommand-args-options), but are promise-based asynchronous functions that handle redirecting and buffering output as well as failure tracking for you.
 These should be used in favor of the direct Node.js builtins.

+If the command you're trying to run is installed by a third party node module through your package manager (NPM, Yarn, or pNPM), you are encouraged to use [`graph.packageManager.run`](/docs/core/api/#packagemanager) and [`graph.packageManager.batch`](/docs/core/api/#packagemanager) functions.
+These will determine the correct install path to the executable and avoid potential issues across package manager install locations.

 ### Run single processes

 ```ts